Bloc/meteor-chat-checkpoints/04-messages-collection.md

 $ touch server/fixtures.js
 ```

-And we'll add our `messageData` array along with a conditional that will populate the database with a few messages if there aren't any present.
+And we'll add our `messageData` array along with a conditional statement that will populate the database with a few messages if there aren't any present.

 ```js(server/fixtures.js)
 var messageData = [